Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m2.md

     - Navigator Popped event has been added.
     - Page Appear/Disappear events have been added.
     - MakeToast function has been added in Notification.
-    - ItemAligment and ItemSpacing properties have been added in Button.
+    - ItemAlignment and ItemSpacing properties have been added in Button.
     - Slider and Progress properties related to showing value have been added.
     - Page Navigation API set has been added.
     - DialogPage has been added.